Fair hiring, respectful workplace

 Accountability and reporting

 Leaders are responsible for standards in their teams.
-Concerns can be raised through multiple channels (see below).
+Concerns can be raised through more than one channel.